Q: What age group Is best suited for this box?Asked by Von K., July 2019

 Fun and educational for all ages!
 We really enjoy the games and activities.
 Can’t wait to see what comes next.

-Learn about the golden ratio, spirals and parabolas, with drag and drop code, a coloring book, cards, and origami parabolas.
-Our movies, instructional cards and models give you an intuitive feel for the Golden Angle, irrational numbers, and why the arms of floral spirals are Fibonacci numbers.
+Learn about the golden ratio and spirals in nature, with drag and drop code, a coloring book (with markers and paints), a real daisy, science booklet, origami, and real pine cones.
+Our materials, supplemented with movies and computer models, give you an intuitive feel for the golden angle, irrational numbers, and why the number of spirals in flowers and pine cones are Fibonacci numbers.

 Strategic board game and code simulating segregation.
 Red and Blue take turns trying to make their crabs happy.
 Each crab only requires three neighbors like themselves to be happy.
 Yet segregation usually results.
 A second game simulates integration.
 Comes with easy models of segregation.